mzeynalli1/mzeynalli1.github.io/_pages/about.md

 I am a Visiting Assistant Professor of Economics in the Department of Economics at Miami University in Ohio.
 I received my PhD in Economics from Louisiana State University in August 2025.

 I specialize in **Labor Economics** with a particular focus on the **Economics of Immigration** and **regional labor market dynamics**.
-My research examines how historical immigration-driven regional shifts and contemporary immigration policies affect workers, industries, and firms across local economies.
+My research examines how historical ancestry-driven regional shifts and contemporary immigration policies affect workers, industries, and firms across local economies.
 I integrate applied microeconometric methods with survey, administrative, and proprietory data to advance academic understanding and provide insights for policymaking.

 At Miami, I teach introductory macroeconomics and continue to advance my research agenda.